BlockyFile/docs/docs/tutorial-basics/How-Upload-File-To-BlockyFile.md

 ## 1. Configuration

 1. Download the BFY Data Uploader program from the [official github's download page](https://github.com/BlockyFile/BFY-Data-Uploader/releases).
-2. Open the `.env` file using a text editor.
+2. Open the `.env.example` file using a text editor.
 3. Enter your public and private keys in their respective fields in the following format:

 PUBLIC_KEY = "your_public_key"